bitaculous/middleman-wundertuete/README.md

 Installation
 ------------

-1. Add middleman wundertuete to your Gemfile:
+1. Add [Middleman Wundertuete] to your Gemfile:

     ```
     group :middleman do